-- i.
-Graduate Education Significant course work or the completion of an additional graduate degree; - ii.
-Continuing Education
+Significant course work or the completion of an additional graduate degree;

 Continuing education may take a variety of forms (academic course work, short courses, seminars, research, and/or self-directed study, etc.) but should represent significant efforts to extend the librarian's awareness and develop new proficiencies relevant to library service.